Contents

 Is large scale Agile a good idea?
 Pros and cons of Agile methodology for enterprises

 Is large scale Agile a good idea?
 It really depends on many things, such as the nature of the company, and the mindsets of its employees.
 Speaking from my own experience, I can say that one of the most important things to consider here is the kind of projects or work you do.
 The Agile methodology works well when you have a specific product you want to develop and maintain – or even a few of them.
 However, if you focus on more general R&D (research & development), you probably won’t get as much out of it as you hope.
+An alternative methodology to Agile could be Lean, especially if the emphasis in the enterprise is on process improvement and waste reduction.
+In this article on Lean Methodology you can read more about its benefits.

 Consider your company’s actual needs, and don’t look too much at the example of other organizations because you don’t have a guarantee that you’ll achieve similar results.
 If you do choose to “go Agile” make sure it’s not just for show, and plan the company’s structure and leadership accordingly.
 Have someone who has a bird’s eye view of your organization and can point out some things that may not be obvious to people inside it.
 Finally, stay flexible and change things if you deem it necessary.
 After all, this is what agility is really all about, isn’t it?